 - Prepare and implement a written hazard communication program

 - Ensure containers are labeled

 - Inform and train employees

 - Evaluate and reassess your program

 Staying current is the name of the game.
 But you don’t have to do it on your own.
 We have several downloadable resources to give you a head start, and our safety consultants are always happy to talk about your unique situation.
-Reach out via our Safety On Call line at 303.361.4700 or email at email@example.com during regular business hours.
+Reach out to Safety On Call at firstname.lastname@example.org.